utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/api-differences.md

 Several Godot functions take `StringName` or `NodePath` as a parameter.
 It's often more convenient to directly use a String that need to be converted.

-This operation can be costly so we provide extension caching the result of the conversion for later calls:
+This operation can be costly so we provide extension functions which cache the result of the conversion for later calls:

 - `String.asCachedStringName()`
 - `String.asCachedNodePath()`